SurendarNehru/PCA-GPU-based-vector-summation.-Explore-the-differences./README.md

 GPU : float32_times256 c,b,a; c = b * a; where c=b*a is one instruction, with three huge operands.

-## Result :
+## RESULT:

-(i) The block.x is set as 1023 & 1024 and the elapsed time obtained on Host and GPU is compared.
+(i) The block.x is set as 1023 & 1024 and the elapsed time obtained on Host and GPU is almost same for the block 1023 & 1024.

-(ii) The number of threads is set as 256 and the elapsed time on Host and GPU is obtained.
+(ii) The number of threads is set as 256 and the elapsed time on Host and GPU obtained is much lesser than that of block value 1023 & 1024.